 Expert Naman Parikh

-Naman Parikh is the founder and CEO of Fenix Diamonds and one of the leading experts in the field of breeding, cutting, and distribution of lab-grown diamonds.
+Naman Parikh is the founder and CEO of Fenix Diamonds and one of the leading experts in the field of growing, cutting, and distributing lab-grown diamonds.

-With his vision of an ethical and sustainable alternative, he has made Fenix a globally recognized provider of high-quality lab-grown diamonds.
-Under his leadership, the company relies on modern technologies such as CVD (Chemical Vapor Deposition), to produce environmentally friendly, traceable, and certified diamonds.
-The focus is on transparency, quality, and low-carbon production.
+With his vision of an ethical and sustainable alternative, he has made Fenix a globally recognized supplier of high-quality lab-grown diamonds.
+Under his leadership, the company relies on modern technologies such as CVD (Chemical Vapor Deposition) to produce diamonds with a focus on traceability, certification, and reduced emissions.
+The emphasis is on transparency and quality, with the goal of reducing emissions in the production process.

-Through strategic acquisitions, such as that of the pioneer Lusix, Parikh drives innovations in the field of lab-grown diamonds.
-As a visionary in sustainable luxury, he sets new standards in an industry undergoing transformation.
+Through strategic acquisitions, such as that of pioneer Lusix, Parikh is driving innovation in the field of lab-grown diamonds.
+As a thought leader in sustainable luxury, he is setting new standards in an industry undergoing transformation.

 1. Lab-grown diamonds are considered a sustainable alternative to mined diamonds.
 What specific environmental benefits does their production offer – and what are the current challenges?